yuejiewang/yuejiewang.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a Ph.D.
-Student in Computer Science at NYU Shanghai, advised by Prof. Guyue Liu.
-I received my M.S. in CS at NYU in 2022 and my B.S. in CS at Peking University in 2020.
+I am a Computer Science Ph.D student at Peking University, advised by Professor Guyue Liu.
+My research focuses on computer networks and systems, especially trustworthy networks, network verification, and machine learning systems.
+I received my M.S. in CS from NYU in 2022 and my B.S. in CS from Peking University in 2020.